sablier-labs/docs/docs/contracts/v2/guides/09-etherscan.md

 - with no cliff
 - and non-cancelable

-As the start and end date are fixed, we'll be using the `createWithRange` method.
+As the start and end date are fixed, we'll be using the `createWithTimestamps` method.
 Please note, however, that using `createWithDurations` is possible, too.
 To learn more about the difference between these two functions, head over [here](/contracts/v2/reference/core/interfaces/interface.ISablierV2LockupLinear#createwithdurations).

-Open the **"createWithRange"** method, and start filling in the stream details:
+Open the **"createWithTimestamps"** method, and start filling in the stream details:

 ![Etherscan 04](/img/etherscan-tutorial/04.png)